speakspeak/zk_paper_reading_list/README.md

 **Level 0:** Haven't read this paper, and don't understand what this paper does.

-**Level 1:** Have read the abstruct and introduction of this paper.
+**Level 1:** Have read the abstract and introduction of this paper.
 Understand the motivation and targets of this paper.

 **Level 2:** Understand main ideas of this paper and main methods used in this paper.